 Amazing progress continued with meadow restoration and adaptive management across the corridor in 2021.
-Due to license agreement, review and approval delays which have recently been addressed through work by all relevant agencies, restoration was postponed for Section 5 of The Meadoway and the team focused attention on adaptive management and monitoring.
-From invasive species management to buffer mowing, and site preparation and maintenance, The Meadoway continues to transform into productive meadow habitat with the support and dedication of field staff with limited volunteer support in this period due to COVID-19 restrictions.
+Due to license agreement delays, restoration was postponed for Section 5 of The Meadoway and the team focused attention on adaptive management and monitoring.
+From invasive species management to buffer mowing, and site preparation and maintenance, The Meadoway continues to transform into productive meadow habitat with the support and dedication from field staff.
 TRCA monitoring teams were also very busy in the corridor this year completing multiple bird and butterfly transects and flora plots.